skywind3000/z.lua/README.md

       export _ZL_ECHO=1

   if you want `z.lua` print the new directory after cd.

   If you want `fzf` tab completion use:

-      eval "$(lua /path/to/z.lua --init bash fzf)"
+      eval "$(lua /path/to/z.lua --init bash enhanced once fzf)"

 - zsh: